reallygooddata/wordpress-app-script-post-data/README.md

 # Fetch Posts Google Sheets Script

 This script is designed to fetch post data from a WordPress site and populate a Google Sheet with this information, including publish dates, links, titles, and author names.
 It utilizes Google Apps Script associated with a Google Sheets document to automate data retrieval and processing.
+Notably, the author name retrieval utilizes the Yoast SEO plugin.

 ## How to Use